VaultaFoundation/docs/evm/20_smart-contracts/20_migrate-your-smart-contract.md

 If you're on the testnet, you can get some EOS tokens using the [**testnet faucet**](https://faucet.testnet.evm.eosnetwork.com/).

-If you're on the EOS Mainnet, ]you can transfer your native EOS using a standard EOS transfer:
+If you're on the Vaulta Mainnet, ]you can transfer your native EOS using a standard EOS transfer:
 - Send tokens to: `eosio.evm`
-- Set the `memo` to your EOS EVM address
+- Set the `memo` to your Vaulta EVM address

+> ⚠️ **Important**
+> If you have only Vaulta, you will need to swap it to EOS.
+See the EVM tokens page below for more information.

 For more ways to get EOS tokens, check out the [EVM Tokens](/evm/10_quick-start/03_evm-tokens.md) page.